 What should I know about NFPA’s fire statistics?

 NFPA’s statistics are estimates based on fires reported to local fire departments.
 Adjustments have been made to compensate for incomplete reporting and inconsistent or missing data.
-Trend data that indicate if the problem is getting better or worse are more important than data for one year.
+The number of fires and deaths can fluctuate from year to year.

 Where does the data come from?